Stamp Duty Calculator

 The key difference between shared ownership and a standard property purchase is that you have two distinct methods for calculating your stamp duty liability.
 Each method has different consequences both upfront and when you later increase your ownership share through staircasing.

-With this approach, you calculate SDLT based solely on the value of the share you're purchasing.
+With this default approach, you calculate SDLT based solely on the value of the share you are purchasing.
 For example, if you buy a 25% share of a £300,000 property, you only pay SDLT on £75,000.
 If this is under the £125,000 threshold (or £300,000 for first-time buyers), you pay zero SDLT initially.
 Use our shared ownership calculator for precise estimates.

 Option 2: Make a Market Value Election